hkbuttar/matchstate/backtest/README.md

 different.
 8,808 matches is enough to detect a real, moderate-sized effect cleanly.
-Every claim earlier in this project drawn from the single StatsBomb season should be read with that asymmetry in mind -- it's the direct, quantified consequence of Step 1's disclosed 380-match ceiling on event-level data.
+Every claim earlier in this project drawn from the single StatsBomb season should be read with that asymmetry in mind -- it's the direct, quantified consequence of the disclosed 380-match ceiling on event-level data (`data/README.md`).

 ## Output

-`data/processed/step10_ingame_bootstrap.json`,
+`data/processed/ingame_bootstrap.json`,
-`data/processed/step10_season_walkforward.json`.
+`data/processed/season_walkforward.json`.